-Before installing, you have to properly set the
+Before installing Liqo, you have to set the right

-kubeconfig for your cluster.
+kubeconfig for your cluster properly.
 The Liqo installer leverages

 kubectl: by default kubectl refers to the default identity in